vexx-sm/TF2-Mixes/README.md

 ## How It Works

-1. **Setup Phase**:
+### 1. Setup Phase
 - 2 Players use `!captain` or `!cap` to become or drop themselves as team captains.
-   - Once two captains are selected and a minimum of 12 players are present, All other players are moved to spectator with the 2 captains randomly assigned to red or blu
+- Once two captains are selected and a minimum of 12 players are present, all other players are moved to spectator with the 2 captains randomly assigned to red or blu.

-2. **Drafting Phase**:
+### 2. Drafting Phase
-   - Captains take turns picking players (XYXY XYXY XY pattern)
+- Captains take turns picking players (XYXY XYXY XY pattern).
-   - Picked players are automatically moved to their captain's team
+- Picked players are automatically moved to their captain's team.
 - Each captain has a 30 second timer to make their pick.
-If the timer expires, a random player is auto-picked and the turn passes to the other team
+If the timer expires, a random player is auto-picked and the turn passes to the other team.
-   - If a captain disconnects or drop their captain stat, a 30 second grace period starts for a replacement after which the game is canceled if no replacement is present
+- If a captain disconnects or drop their captain stat, a 30 second grace period starts for a replacement after which the game is canceled if no replacement is present.

-3. **Game Phase**:
+### 3. Game Phase
-   - Teams are locked to prevent switching
+- Teams are locked to prevent switching.
-   - Players can change classes but not teams
+- Players can change classes but not teams.
 - At the end of each round, a vote starts for:
   - Continue with same teams
   - Start new draft
   - End mix
-   - 2/3 majority required for vote to pass
+- 2/3 majority required for vote to pass.

 ## Commands